Also known as:

 Wild Diet:

-Forages for seeds of Jacaranda, Tetragastris, Sclerolobium, Hymenaea, Copaifera, Caryocar, Hevea, Eschweilera, Guarea, Abuta, Euterpe, Maximiliana, Micropholis, Sterculia, Spondias, Terminalia, Sapium, Croton, Parkia, the pulp of Inga, Quararibea, Rheedia, Eperua, Dipteryx, Schwartzia, Borismene, Sorocea, Mauritia, the fruits of Endopleura, and Bertholletia, the endosperm of Scheelea, arils of Virola, and the leaves of Erythrina.
+Feeds on seeds of Jacaranda, Tetragastris, Sclerolobium, Hymenaea, Copaifera, Caryocar, Hevea, Eschweilera, Guarea, Abuta, Euterpe, Maximiliana, Micropholis, Sterculia, Spondias, Terminalia, Sapium, Croton, Parkia, the pulp of Inga, Quararibea, Rheedia, Eperua, Dipteryx, Schwartzia, Borismene, Sorocea, Mauritia, the fruits of Endopleura, and Bertholletia, the endosperm of Scheelea, arils of Virola, and leaves of Erythrina.

 Ecology and Behaviour: